PostSharp

 Write verifiable thread-safe code in .NET without exploding your brain.

-Instead of locks, events and queues:
+Instead of Locks, Events, and Queues:

 2